 Invite the employee to this meeting by letter, giving reasonable notice – we recommend a minimum of 2 working days.

 This letter should advise them of their right to be accompanied by a trade union representative or a work colleague.
-It will also outline your concerns regarding absence, enclose or refer to any evidence that you will be discussing in the meeting including a copy of your company’s Sickness Policy Procedure.
+It will also outline your concerns regarding absence, and enclose or refer to any evidence that you will be discussing in the meeting including a copy of your company’s Sickness Policy Procedure.

 2. Hold a Stage 1 meeting